Oral Hygiene Routine

 We hate to mention the ‘D’ word, but we have to go there.
 What you put into your body really does affect your teeth.
 Limit sugary foods and soft drinks because this turns into acid inside your mouth and attacks tooth enamel which eventually turns into cavities!
 Acidic foods also attack the teeth and cause tooth discolouration, sensitivity and cracks.
 So your probably asking yourself exactly which foods and drinks are the ones to blame?
 Things to avoid are tobacco, coffee, soft drinks, cordial, wine, sport drinks and fruit juices to name a few.
 We know it’s boring but drinking water hydrates the body and helps build tooth enamel.

-Last but not least, visit your Dentist at Gorgeous Smiles in Melbourne CBD every six months for your check up and clean.
+Last but not least, visit Dentist in Melbourne at Gorgeous Smiles every six months for your check up and clean.
 This will just increase your oral health and prevent any further problems.
 Prevention is the key to a happy healthy mouth.
 Your dentist can fix the problem, but it really comes down to you doing the hard work in between visits which will help over the long run.